adambard/learnxinyminutes-docs/make.html.markdown

 # Pattern-specific variable values (GNU extension).
 echo: name2 = Sara # True within the matching rule
-	# and also within it's remade recursive dependencies
+	# and also within its remade recursive dependencies
 	# (except it can break when your graph gets too complicated!)

 # Some variables defined automatically by make.